-Most businesses hire freelancers when they only need something done for a short while, such as building a website or constructing a new office building.
+Most businesses hire freelancers or contractors when they only need something done for a short time.
+For example, it’s a most practical solution when you’re building a website or constructing a new office building.
 Companies would rather hire customer support staff when the demand for their services increase.
 This usually happens when the company starts to grow with more and more people becoming customers.
-Sometimes, additional staff are needed for seasonal ramp-ups.
+Sometimes, additional staff is needed for seasonal ramp-ups.

 #5 In truth, most freelancers are not as skilled or experienced as they claim to be.

 They may need a little more hand-holding than you expected.
-This means you're expected to provide a few weeks of training along with video tutorials, PDFs and articles they may need to study while adjusting to the daily pace of work you've set for them.
+This means you’re expected to provide a few weeks of training along with video tutorials and PDFs.
+Provide them also with articles that they could study while adjusting to the daily pace of work you’ve set for them.

-Micromanagers will certainly love this level of attention vested on a couple of workers.
-But, when you have more important things to do than guide someone through a step-by-step process doing the job, it's not practical anymore.
-Your time is more valuable than an independent contractor's, and you need someone who'll immediately understand what to do after you've given him or her instructions.
+Micromanagers certainly love giving this level of attention on their workers.
+Guiding someone through the step-by-step process of completing a task is assuring.
+But, it’s not practical anymore when you have more important things to do.
+Your time is more valuable than an independent contractor’s.
+And, you need someone who’ll immediately understand what to do after you’ve given him or her instructions.

-Offshore outsourcing in the services sector vastly differ in function, motivation and results than offshoring or outsourcing in manufacturing.
+Offshore outsourcing in the services sector vastly differs in function, motivation, and results than offshoring or outsourcing in manufacturing.

 The impact of outsourcing of business processes on the jobs market isn’t as devastating as the offshoring of manufacturing processes.
 Many small businesses that outsource choose to augment their internal staff with offshore workers rather than simply replace them.